MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account.md

 1. Select **Review + Create** to navigate to the **Review + Create** tab, and then select **Create**.

-    > &#128221; It can take 10-15 minutes for the Azure Cosmos DB SQL API account to be ready for use.
+    > &#128221; It can take 10-15 minutes for the Azure Cosmos DB for NoSQL account to be ready for use.

 1. Observe the **Deployment** pane.
 When the deployment is complete, the pane will update with a **Deployment successful** message.